buildit/bookit-infrastructure/README.md

 Confirm everything is valid with `make check-env`

+## Feeling Lucky?
+ - `./create-standard-riglet.sh` to create a full riglet with standard environments.
+ - `./delete-standard-riglet.sh` to delete it all.

 ## Makefile Targets
 The full build pipeline requires at least integration, staging, and production environments, so the typical installation is: